Laurier Teaching Fellowship Program

 Applications are invited and shall include:

 - A teaching dossier (20 pages max.), including demonstrated evidence of successful teaching/practice and educational leadership

-- A project plan outlining proposed goals, activities and budget, including a description of the proposed contributions to your Faculty/Library and/or broader university community, and your plans for disseminating the results
+- A project plan prepared on the Project Plan Template outlining proposed goals, activities and budget, including a description of your proposed contributions to your Faculty/Library and/or broader university community, and your plans for disseminating the results

 - Letters of support from the Dean/University Librarian and Department/Program Chair/Coordinator